Unified.to

 • There is no published cross-vendor normalization model

-This works well for per-app agents and action-centric workflows.
-As agents span more systems, schema reconciliation happens in prompts or application code.
+This works well for agents operating within a single application or narrow workflow.
+As agents span multiple systems, schema reconciliation shifts to prompts or application logic.

 Unified MCP